2012 United States House of Representatives elections in Illinois: Campaign

 Miller ended his campaign in February 2012 and endorsed Harriman (but remained on the primary ballot).

 Endorsements

 Primary results

-In May 2012, however, Harriman dropped out of the race because of an illness; that left the decision of whom to name as a replacement candidate up to a committee that included the 12 Democratic county chairmen in the district and Rep. Costello.
+In May 2012, Harriman dropped out of the race because of an illness.
+This left the decision of whom to name as a replacement candidate up to a committee that included the 12 Democratic county chairmen in the district and Rep. Costello.
 The committee unanimously selected Major General (ret.) and Adjutant General of Illinois William Enyart as the replacement nominee on June 23.